 Our Activities

-We design, deliver and evaluate mental health and wellbeing peer support groups and workshops for Black people and allies in education, the community, and at work.
+We design, deliver and evaluate mental health and wellbeing peer support groups, workshops and training for Black people and allies in education, the community, and at work.

 Black Students Talk